lukeketchen/lukeketchen/README.md

 ## I'm a Developer, Electrician, Photographer, Drone Pilot and Space Pirate 🏴‍☠️!

-- 🪂 I’m currently learning everything Full stack from work with a passion for front end
+- 🪂 I’m currently working as a full stack dev using SASS and PHP
-- 👀 I'm also learning Vue.js and React
+- 👀 I'm also getting into Vue.js and Laravel.
+They are very cool languages
-- 🌏 2020 Goals: To become a front end wizard
+- 🌏 2021 Goals: To become a full stack wizard
-- 🚁 Fun fact: I have a remote pilots licence to fly a drone
+- 🚁 Fun fact: I have a remote pilots licence to fly a drone commercially

 ### Connect with me: